SheaONeill/USBdriveby-Defender/README.md

 # INSTALLING

 *Work in Progress*
+Downlod ZIP file, UNZIP, navigate to setup directory, make install.sh executable: `chmod +x install.sh` execute install.sh `./install.sh` and follow instrucions. the database script expect four arguments `$host $dbname $name $pass` e.g. `<ip-address>or<localhost> <database_name> <name> <pass>` localhost defender root toor etc.

-# CHANGES
+# CHANGELOG

-ATM this code is not fully functional as of yet, read the comments in the scripts for details while concentrating on all keyboard input, after researhing known  BAD USB/Rubber Duckky linux/unix attacks, which seem to stem from `<alt> <f2> or <ctrl><alt><t>` which in a nutshell opens a terminal or xterm and runs commands.
+This code is not fully functional as of yet, read the comments in the scripts for details while concentrating on all keyboard input, after researhing known  BAD USB/Rubber Duckky linux/unix attacks, which seem to stem from `<alt> <f2> or <ctrl><alt><t>` which in a nutshell opens a terminal or xterm and runs commands.